Biosphere Reserves Institute

 What

-Collectively learn how to implement citizen science in biosphere reserves (BRs).
+Collectively learn how to implement participatory data collection and citizen science in biosphere reserves (BRs).

 Exchange and collaborate among European BRs.